apache-hb/cthulhu/data/docs/contrib.md

 - The build process must only rely on C and meson
   - Optional features may require python/C++
   - To aid porting to systems that may not have a big ecosystem
+  - We should never rely on an older version of cthulhu, the version - 1 problem is not a fun one.

 - All platform specific code must go in the @ref OS module